 Caesars Rewards is one of a few national comps programs available.
-Caesars Entertainment owns a variety of properties across the country, and with the announced potential merger with Eldorado Resorts, even more casinos could be in the program soon.
+Caesars Entertainment owns a variety of properties across the country, and with the merger with Eldorado resorts, there’s more than 50 casinos in the program now.

 Caesars maintains a consistent policy across the country in terms of how it runs its program, which also helps to make it understandable.
-As we’ve covered with Mlife, differences in tier matching and comps earnings makes it inconsistent, whereas Caesars tends to have consistent policies for things like tier matching.
+For instance, Caesars tends to have consistent policies nationwide for things like tier matching.

 So today I’ll share the basics about the program and things to know, so when you step into one of their properties you have a better understanding of how to make the most of it.